rogersala21/TFG-BHQC/README.md

 1· If all participants share dg they can move the funds of the honeypot, meaning that if just one person is honest, the protocol works.

-2· If one participant encrypts anything that is not dg, the protocol fails because one dg is missing and the funds cannot be reedemed.
+2· If one participant encrypts anything that is not dg, the protocol fails because one dg is missing and the funds cannot be redeemed.
 This can be solved using ZeroKnowledge Proofs.